 Lists of subjects and registers of orphans proved to be a useful source for studying lives of young women and men in the second half of the eighteenth century.
 The research showed that that there were some significant differences between orphans and non-orphans and people born in a town and village.

-First, economic situation of families which had lost their heads worsened and orphans were forced to leave home and started to work as servants more often.
+First, the economic situation of families which had lost their heads worsened and orphans were forced to leave home and started to work as servants more often.
 For girls this was the only way to improve their status, but boys were also allowed to obtain higher education or professional training.
 Losing one’s father did not necessarily mean the end of apprenticeship.
 In contrast, attending school or university was much more common among non-orphans.

 Second, boys and girls from the village were more likely to enter service at this age than their peers from the town.
 This suggests that parents from town preferred to keep their children at home, which probably offered enough work and experience.